New York: London: Tokyo:

 Understanding Brand Architecture

-Brand architecture is the blueprint that defines the relationship between a parent brand and its sub-brands or product lines.
-It helps businesses manage their brand portfolio, ensuring that each brand complements the others while maintaining its unique identity.
+Brand architecture acts as the blueprint defining the relationships between your main brand and its sub-brands or product lines.
+This strategic approach helps you manage your brand portfolio effectively, ensuring each component complements the overall vision while keeping its unique identity.
 A well-defined brand architecture can:

 • Enhance brand clarity and recognition